RDanover/Playlist-Creator/README.md

  > Prompt text is any lines beginning with "\>"
  > Replace anything between \<...\> with your project specifics and remove angle brackets.
 For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # Playlist Maker
- > Your author list below should include links to all members GitHub (remove existing author).
+ > Your author list below should include links to all members GitHub.

  > Authors: [Vishal Gondi](https://github.com/vgondi123) [Rachel Danover](https://github.com/RDanover) [Mariam Golwalla](https://github.com/mgolw001) [Seokha Kang](https://github.com/skang121)